 Rats, mice, hamsters and guinea pigs are rodents who are experimented on in large numbers.

 Mice are the most exploited.
 They are often genetically bred and they are almost identical to each other in appearance.
-Over one million mice were experimented on in 2017, in the UK alone.
+Over two million mice were experimented on in 2018, in the UK alone.

 Beagles are commonly used in experiments because they are loyal and trusting.
 They allow scientists to do whatever they like with them and they still remain loyal.

 Dogs are often genetically modified to have diseases such as Duchenne muscular dystrophy.

 Humans are primates, however unlike other primates we are not held captive and forced to endure horrific experiments.
 Macaques are the most commonly used primates in experiments, although other species such as chimpanzees are also used in some parts of the world.
 Chimpanzee use in UK experiments is now banned, but other non-human primates are still tested on.